 On the Advanced Settings page, in the Application Monitoring section, enable Application Monitoring.

-Before you enable this feature, you must modify the custom image of the application and manually install the agent during the build process.
+Before you enable this feature, modify the custom image and manually install the agent during the build process.
 ARMS provides a free monthly quota of 200 GB for SAE users.
-Once enabled, SAE provides real-time monitoring of metrics such as request count, error count, average response time, instance GC, and heap memory.
-It also supports call trace analysis.
+Once enabled, SAE monitors metrics such as request count, error count, average response time, instance GC, and heap memory, and supports call trace analysis.

 -